MathisMcKnight/ticket-bot/replit.md

 **Project Ambition:** To be the go-to solution for Discord server ticket management, known for its advanced features, reliability, and ease of use.

 ## User Preferences
 I prefer simple language and direct answers.
 I like iterative development where we tackle features one by one.
 Please ask before making major architectural changes or deleting significant portions of code.
 I prefer detailed explanations for complex logic.
-Do not make changes to the `data.db` file directly.

 ## System Architecture